 Swedish Fish are great.
 Oreos are great.
 But did the two of them need to be combined?
 In 2016, Nabisco dared to launch limited-edition Swedish Fish Oreos that featured chocolate cookies with red Swedish Fish-flavored filling…and they were hardly a hit.

 "Nabisco might as well have printed the word 'WHY?' on the side of every wafer," said one reviewer at The Impulsive Buy.
 He added that the filling tasted like "cherry cough syrup."

-Released in summer 2017, the Firework Oreos featured popping candy in an attempt to create the sensation of a July 4th fireworks show right in your mouth.
-Why you would want that, however, we’re not quite sure.
+Released in summer 2017, Fireworks Oreos featured popping candy in an attempt to create the sensation of July 4th fireworks right in your mouth.
+Why you would want that, however, we're not quite sure.

 One reviewer called them a letdown on Amazon.
 "I love Oreos and Pop Rocks," they wrote.
 "When you mix the two, they don't seem to want to work together … Just buy normal Oreos."

 This unique Oreo flavor was released in the summer of 2018, but only in China.
 The green filling is a surprising sight, and one critic on Medium wrote that these Oreos were "chocolatey, salty, spicy and [had] a milky cream flavor to it."
 We're not sure if it's a positive or negative assessment, but hey, at least there's an Oreo that pairs perfectly with sushi?

 And for more strange snacks, check out these 20 Weird Potato Chip Flavors from Around the World.